Kanellts/LearnProject/README.md

 ## How to run Learn.Console

 ### 1. The detailed method
-a) Open the terminal in the projects folder.
+a) Open the terminal in the project's folder.
 b) run ___docker run --name my-db -e POSTGRES_PASSWORD=mysecretpassword -e POSTGRES_DB=Learn -d -p 5432:5432 postgres___ to initialize the PostgreSQL database inside a docker container.
 c) run ___docker ps___ to check if you have succesfully created the database.
 d) run ___dotnet ef migrations add InitialCreate___ to initialize the migration file with the first migration.